Ivan Meyer: Political career

 In October 2012, he declared his candidacy to replace Theuns Botha as Provincial Leader of the Western Cape.
 Botha had announced his intention to retire as leader, and Meyer was elected unopposed at the party's Provincial Congress on 13 October 2012.
 He resigned as a Deputy Federal Chairperson on the same day.

 In May 2014, he was re-elected for a second term as a Member of the Western Cape Provincial Parliament.
 Zille appointed him to the post of Provincial Minister of Finance.
 He took office on 26 May 2014.

 Meyer announced in April 2015 that he would stand down as Provincial Leader of the Democratic Alliance.
 He was succeeded by Patricia de Lille.
 He announced at the party's Provincial Congress that he was running to be one of the DA's three federal chairperson deputies.
 Meyer was elected on 10 May 2015 at the party's Federal Congress as the first of the three deputies.

 In April 2018, Meyer was re-elected as a deputy federal chairperson.
 He served alongside Mike Waters and Refiloe Nt'sekhe.

 In May 2019, newly elected premier Alan Winde appointed Meyer as Provincial Minister of Agriculture.

 In October 2019, Meyer announced his candidacy for the post of interim Federal Chairperson of the Democratic Alliance.
 The post became vacant after party veteran Athol Trollip resigned.
 He faced Nomafrench Mbombo and Khume Ramulifho for the position.
 Meyer won the election.
-He was elected to a full term in 2020.
+He was elected to a full term in 2020, and re-elected in 2023.

+Having been re-elected to the Provincial Parliament in the 2024 provincial election, Meyer was reappointed as Provincial Minister of Agriculture; he now leads the provincial Tourism and Economic Development departments as well.

+China and Taiwan

+Following Meyer's January 2025 visit to Taiwan, China accused Meyer of violating its one-China principle and of "interfering in China’s internal affairs".
+Following the incident the Chinese government declared that Meyer and his family members were prohibited from entering the mainland in addition to the Hong Kong and Macao Special Administrative Regions of China.
+The sanction also prohibited Meyer from conducting economic and trade exchanges with Chinese citizens and institutions.

+The visit resulted in criticism from African National Congress party members in the Western Cape legislature, accusing Meyer of risking trade and diplomatic ties between the Western Cape and China.
+The DA stated that they had "discussed" the issue with both Meyer and Chinese government representatives.

+Meyer's father, Piet Meyer, was previously South African ambassador to Taiwan.